-If you believe that a child or young person (under 18) you see in custody is suffering, or likely to suffer harm (NB being in custody itself may be harmful), then, following your Local Child Safeguarding Children Board procedures you should share your concerns with your local authority children's social services.
+(NB being in custody itself may be harmful), then, following your Local Child Safeguarding Partnership procedures you should share your concerns with your local authority children's social services.

-You should do this, despite the fact that the police routinely share the details of their contacts with children and young people 3 with the local authority.
+You should do this, despite the fact that the police routinely share the details of their contacts with children and young people with the local authority.